tokiclover/bar-overlay/net-print/cnijfilter/README.md

 Finaly, if the latest package does not work for you, you can try (3.90 -- 4.00 is a major update;) 3.70 -- 3.80 is a major update; and 3.40 -- multilib support.

+**NOTE: This is now done automatically in as of ecnij-4.1 eclass!**

 One last note is that when using later backends with older printers than `<=cnijfilter-3.00`, one has to edit `cnij_usb` to `cnijusb`, newtork backend should be fine, in the ppd file.
 Just check CUPS backends used in the ppd file in regards to what is installed